 The Maccabee in You

-Leadership is a special privilege that offers individuals opportunities to guide and inspire others, to set agendas and see projects to their conclusion.
-However, the leadership road can oftentimes be quite bumpy, where we feel as if we have lost control of the situation around us.
-Sometimes leaders must step into a new role in order to address a pressing need.
+As a leader, you know that leadership offers great opportunities to guide and inspire others, to set the agenda and see it to fruition.
+However, it also can place us in compromised situations, where we feel as if we have lost control of the situation around us and need to engage in damage control.
+There are even times when we step into a leadership role that did not previously exist in order to address a need, a problem or a concern, oftentimes a pressing one at that.
 Such was the case of Matthias, the elderly priest who assumed an expanded leadership role at a time of great national duress in order to save his nation and the Torah that they treasured.

-Below are some Chanukah-related leadership lessons that we can apply within our own lines of work and our lives in general.
+In this article, I will aim to distill leadership lessons from within the broader historical context, lessons that we can apply within our own lines of work and our lives in general.

 The takeaway for leaders is plain.
 Evaluate your circumstance.
 Identify potential threats and challenges and act as proactively as possible to thwart them.
 On the positive side, leaders need to recognize their core purpose and remain as focused as possible on advancing that cause.
 Too often, we get distracted by competing objectives or peripheral interests and fail to invest sufficient energy on what's really important.
 Staying above the fray and remaining attentive to your primary goals can make all the difference between achievement and failure.